 There are many incidents where people get involved in car accidents with pre-existing injuries or illnesses.
 You may think you do not have a claim if you already had injuries before the car accident happened.
 However, you might be mistaken.
 Just because the accident did not give birth to new injuries does not mean they cannot worsen the old ones.

 The law lets you file a compensation claim for aggravated injuries after a car accident.
 However, the defense and the insurance company may give you a hard time after discovering pre-existing conditions.
-A tucson auto accident attorney can fight with the defenses on your behalf and seek the compensation you truly deserve.
+A Tucson auto accident attorney can fight with the defenses on your behalf and seek the compensation you truly deserve.
+If you want more information, click here for more information.

 What is a pre-existing condition?